unknown321/mgsmonsterguns/README.md

 Changing gas pistol components leads to nothing.
 Looks like it cannot be changed because reasons.

+Adding stocks and sights to WU pistol is a bad idea - you won't see anything.

 #Tables

 Tables are huge so I moved them to another page - http://unknown321.github.io/mgsmonsterguns/ along with this readme.